symfony/symfony-docs/book/translation.rst

     `ISO639-1`_ *language* code, an underscore (``_``), then the `ISO3166 Alpha-2`_ *country*
     code (e.g. ``fr_FR`` for French/France) is recommended.

-In this chapter, you'll learn how to prepare an application to support multiple locales and then how to create translations for multiple locales.
+In this chapter, you'll learn how to use the Translation component in the Symfony2 framework.
+Read the
+:doc:`components documentation </components/translation>` to learn how to use the Translator.
 Overall, the process has several common steps:

 #.
-Enable and configure Symfony's ``Translation`` component;
+Enable and configure Symfony's Translation component;

 #.
 Abstract strings (i.e. "messages") by wrapping them in calls to the ``Translator``;